-UNITE HERE HEALTH's refusal to accept self-payments, including payments for dependent coverage, made after the due date.

-- Late COBRA payments and applications to continue coverage under the COBRA provisions. - Late applications, including late applications to enroll for dependent coverage.
+- UNITE HERE HEALTH's refusal to accept self-payments made after the due date. - Late COBRA payments and applications to continue coverage under the COBRA provisions. - Late applications, including late applications to enroll for dependent coverage.

 You must submit your appeal within 12 months of the date the late payment or late application was refused to: